msg-systems/holmes-extractor/README.md

 Topic matching involves the following steps:

-1. The query document or query phrase is parsed and a number of **phraselets** are extracted from it.
-Single-word phraselets are extracted for every matchable word within the query phrase apart from a handful of stop words defined within the semantic analyzer (`SemanticAnalyzer.topic_matching_phraselet_stop_lemmas`), which are consistently ignored throughout the whole process.
+1. The query document or query phrase is parsed and a number of **phraselets** are derived from it.
+Single-word phraselets are extracted for every word with its own meaning within the query phrase apart from a handful of stop words defined within the semantic analyzer (`SemanticAnalyzer.topic_matching_phraselet_stop_lemmas`), which are consistently ignored throughout the whole process.
 2. Two-word or **relation** phraselets are extracted wherever certain grammatical structures are found.
 The structures that trigger two-word phraselets differ from language to language but typically include verb-subject, verb-object and noun-adjective pairs as well as verb-noun and noun-noun relations spanning prepositions.
 Each relation phraselet has a parent (governor) word and a child (governed) word.
 The relevant phraselet structures for a given language are defined in `SemanticAnalyzer.phraselet_templates`.
-3. Phraselets where the parent word belongs to a closed word class e.g. prepositions can be defined as 'reverse_only'.
-This signals that matching should only be attempted starting from the child word rather than from the parent word as normal.
+3. Phraselet templates where the parent word belongs to a closed word class e.g. prepositions can be defined as 'reverse_only'.
+This signals that matching with derived templates should only be attempted starting from the child word rather than from the parent word as normal.
 Phraselets are also defined as reverse-only when the parent word is one of a handful of words defined within the semantic analyzer (`SemanticAnalyzer.topic_matching_reverse_only_parent_lemmas`).
 This is necessary because matching on e.g. a parent preposition would lead to a large number of potential matches that would take a lot of resources to investigate: it is better to start investigation from the less frequent word within a given relation.
 4. All single-word phraselets are matched against the document corpus.
-If words matching the parent member of a normal (not reverse-only) phraselet occur more often within the corpus than a certain threshold ('maximum_number_of_single_word_matches_for_relation_matching'; default: 500), the phraselet is set for reverse-matching only for the duration of this topic match.
+If words matching the parent member of a normal (not reverse-only) phraselet occur more often within the corpus than a certain threshold ('maximum_number_of_single_word_matches_for_relation_matching'; default: 500), the phraselet is set for reverse-matching for the duration of this topic match only.
 5. Normal [structural matching](#how-it-works-structural-matching) is used to match against the document corpus all relation phraselets that are not set to reverse-matching.
 6. Reverse matching starts at all words in the corpus that match a relation phraselet child word.
 Every